johnpeart/johnpeart.github.io/src/posts/blogpost/2025-03-03-svg-game-boy.md

 To bring the collection to life, I created isometric-perspective illustrations of *Game Paks*; the cartridges for the *Game Boy* system.

-It's fun to see these cartridges atop my short form blogging, because video games are a visual medium.
+It’s fun to see these cartridges atop my short form blogging, because video games are a visual medium.
 Words are not always enough.

 Sometimes I have found myself also wanting to show the actual game, through screenshots.